Contents

 factory.return_(instance)

-A Variable can be used as a generic type carrier, and this won't actually allocate a variable slot.
+can be used as a generic type carrier, and this won't actually allocate a variable slot.

 MethodMaker mm = ...